Kyoto Animation arson attack: Domestic

 Prime Minister Shinzo Abe expressed his condolences and stated that he was "speechless" at the scale of the incident.
 A first in Japanese corporate history, a measure was passed in the National Diet to allow for donations to the studio to be tax-exempt.
-The Chinese, French, Philippine, and Belgian embassies in Japan provided their own words of condolence.
+The Chinese, French, Philippine, and Belgian embassies in Japan provided their own words of condolences.

-Numerous people and organisations related to the industry expressed concern and support, such as anime directors Makoto Shinkai and Tatsuki [ja], K-On! voice actress Aki Toyosaki, The Melancholy of Haruhi Suzumiya voice actresses Aya Hirano, Minori Chihara, and Yūko Gotō, Hyōka author Honobu Yonezawa, Clannad developer company Key, and media company Kadokawa Corporation.
-Animation studios such as Shaft, Sunrise, Bandai Namco Pictures, Toei Animation, Bones, Khara, Trigger, Walt Disney Japan, and Madhouse all offered their support as well.
+Numerous people and organizations related to the industry expressed concern and support, such as anime directors Makoto Shinkai and Tatsuki [ja], K-On! voice actress Aki Toyosaki, The Melancholy of Haruhi Suzumiya voice actresses Aya Hirano, Minori Chihara, and Yūko Gotō, Hyōka author Honobu Yonezawa, Clannad developer company Key, and media company Kadokawa Corporation.
+Animation studios such as Shaft, Sunrise, Bandai Namco Pictures, Toei Animation, Bones, Khara, Trigger, Disney Japan, and Madhouse all offered their support as well.